 Member, Association for Computing Machinery, 2011 – 2013 and 2018 – 2019.

 Member, International Sociological Association, 2011 – 2013.

 Sawhney, N. Forthcoming, 2019.
 Invisible Lives, Visible Determination.
 In Children, Youth and War, Edited by Heidi Morrison, University of Georgia Press.

-Sawhney, N. Forthcoming, 2019.
+Sawhney, N. March 2019.
 Zona Intervenida: Performance as Memory, Transforming Contested Spaces.
 In Rethinking Peace Studies: Translation, Memory, and Dialogue, Edited by Jeremiah Alberg, Alex Hinton and Giorgio Shani, Rowman & Littlefield International.

 Fernández, D. and Sawhney, N. Forthcoming, 2019.
 Experimenting with Butoh-based Performance: An Artistic Inquiry into Translation, Memory and Dialogue.
 Rethinking Peace Studies: Translation, Memory, and Dialogue, Japan ICU Foundation.

 Sawhney, N., Graver, C., and Breitkopf, E., 2018.
 Audio Journaling for Self-Reflection and Assessment among Teens in Participatory Media Programs.
 In Proceedings of the 17thInteraction Design and Children Conference (IDC '18),Trondheim, Norway.
 ACM.